tibmatt/flogo-web/docs/engine-interaction.md

     specified by the user.
 If no target specified then the binary is located under `<engine>/bin/<binary>` where binary has the same name as the engine.
     If a target was specified then the binary can be found at `<engine>/bin/<GOOS>_<GOARCH>/<binary>`.
 Additionally if `GOOS='windows'` the binary will have an `.exe` extension.

-## Devices

-For the device profile the flogo-cli specifies a different command than for the microservice profile.
-While for microservices the command is just `flogo`, for devices it is `flogodevice`.
-The device contributions (activities and triggers) are not compatible with the regular flogo engine and they cannot be installed into one.

-However, since the UI does not support running nor compiling device apps then it does not need to use the `flogodevice` command and it does not need to generate or interact with any engine in the filesystem.
-Instead, the json descriptors for activities and triggers are just loaded into the flogo web database directly from Github.